Speech-Interaction-Technology-Aalto-U/itsp/Modelling/Self_supervised_learning.md

 **On the context models of prediction-based algorithms**

 Both APC and CPC originally use RNN-based context models (LSTMs for APC, GRUs for CPC).
 However, other architectures capable of temporal modeling may as well be used.
-These include Transformers (see, e.g., Chung & Glass, 2019, for Transformer-based APC) or WaveNet-like CNN layers that make use of dilated convolutions to efficiently capture long temporal contexts {cite}`oord2016wavenet`.
+These include Transformers (see, e.g., {cite}`chung2019unsupervised`, for Transformer-based APC) or WaveNet-like CNN layers that make use of dilated convolutions to efficiently capture long temporal contexts {cite}`oord2016wavenet`.

 ### Masking-based SSL